Samillion/mpv-conf/README.md

 # mpv-conf
 My personal mpv configuration.
-It's not unique, it is minimum and with many features disabled or set to its low setting.
+It's not unique and it is minimum.
 It works well for my use case, so if you're after crisp 4k upscaling and such, this isn't the configuration for you.

 For example:
 - All default keybinds are disabled, only very few are set in `input.conf`
 - MKV Chapters is disabled `no-ordered-chapters`
-- Hardware decoding disabled `hwdec=no`
+- Hardware decoding disabled `hwdec=no`, unless 2k+
-- Profile is set to Fast mode `profile=fast`
+- Profile is set to Fast mode `profile=fast` by default
+- Huge cache by default (~1.5GB)

 Before using, review the files first, to know what's going on.